galaxyproject/training-material/topics/genome-annotation/tutorials/gene-centric/tutorial.md

 > ### {% icon hands_on %} Combine genome assemblies into a dataset collection
 >
-> To create a collection from genome assemblies you just uploded into GenomeArk follow the steps in the video below.
-Obviously, you only want to click checkboxes next to FASTA files (assemblies) you want to include and leave everything else out.
+> To create a collection from genome assemblies you just uploaded into GenomeArk follow the steps in the video below.
+Obviously, you only want to click check-boxes next to FASTA files (assemblies) you want to include and leave everything else out.
 >
 > {% snippet faqs/galaxy/collections_build_list.md %}
 >